-Multifamily property owners who make strategic improvements to better meet their tenants’ needs can gain a competitive advantage in the marketplace, setting them up for future success in the post-pandemic world.
+A global pandemic, economic uncertainty and shifts in renters’ priorities have challenged multifamily investors to evolve their operations in the past few years.
+Property owners who make strategic improvements to better meet their tenants’ needs can gain a competitive advantage in the marketplace, setting them up for future success.

 “People now expect to have enough space in their property to have a dedicated working zone," says Volodymyr Barabakh, co-founder and project director of Chicago-based property development and real estate management firm Fortress Home.

 For units with multiple bedrooms, dens, alcoves or sunrooms, you can market and stage the extra space as a “Zoom room” or office space to help potential tenants visualize how the unit can meet their work-from-home needs.

 Other ideas for appealing to renters who work remotely include:

 - Adding power outlets, additional lighting and heating/air conditioning to home office spaces

 - Installing windows or skylights in home offices where possible

 - Converting common areas such as lobbies or conference rooms into co-working spaces by adding desks or soundproof pods

 Widen your tenant applicant pool by allowing pets